vdhooftcompmet/group-website/README.md

     - **Customize colors**

         The `website/custom/src/styles` contains all the styling sheets for the website.
-Main colours can be easily changes in the `website/custom/src/styles/_variables.scss` style sheet.
+Main colors can be easily changed in the `website/custom/src/styles/_variables.scss` style sheet.

     - **Advanced: adding more sections and customizing a section**

         Note: this paragraph assumes you are familiar with JavaScript, html, and css.

         Every section has a component file in the `website/custom/src/components` folder.
 To make the component show up on your website you will need to add it to the page configurations in `website/custom/src/pages` files.
 The homepage configuration is described in `website/custom/src/pages/index.js`.
 Styling of your component can be done by adding a component style sheet to the `website/custom/src/styles` folder.
-Import your component style sheet in `website/custom/src/styles/main.scss`.
+Then, import your component style sheet in `website/custom/src/styles/main.scss`.
 Existing components have this aforementioned setup and can be altered accordingly.

 6. **Save your changes**